 R statistical software (v.3.6.1) was used for statistical analyses and graphical visualization.
-The null hypotheses were rejected at P values lower than 0.05.
-Univariate logistic regression analysis was used to find variables related to final diagnosis of lung cancer in the training cohort.
-All the significant variables were included into stepwise multivariate analysis.
-Continuous variables are expressed as mean (standard deviation, SD) and compared using an unpaired t-test or Mann-Whitney test.
+The null hypotheses were rejected at pvalues lower than 0.05.
+Univariate logistic regression analysis was used to find variables related to the final diagnosis of lung cancer in the training cohort.
+All the significant variables were included in a stepwise multivariate analysis.
+Continuous variables are expressed as mean (standard deviation) and compared using an unpaired t-test or Mann-Whitney test.

-Categorical variables were compared using the $\chi^2$ test or Fisher exact test.
-Odds ratio (OR) and correspondence 95% confidence interval (CI) were used to present the strength of the correlations.
+Categorical variables were compared using the χ^2 test or the Fisher exact test.
+Odds ratio and correspondence 95% confidence interval (CI) were used to present the strength of the correlations.

 Sensitivity, a classifier represents the positive correctly classified samples to the total number of positive samples, whereas specificity is expressed as the ratio of the correctly classified negative samples to the total number of negative samples.
-These two classifiers are used for evaluating the classification performance in diagnosis of lung cancer or TB infection.
+These two classifiers are used for evaluating the classification performance in the diagnosis of lung cancer or TB infection.